 Central Park is a large park with all the usual park elements: soccer fields, playgrounds, a walking trail, and pavilions.
 There’s also the centerpiece of the park, Kids Castle playground.

 When pulling into the parking lot, it’s easy to spot the most popular feature of the park.
-A short walk down a paved trail takes you to Kids Castle, a huge wooden play structure with eight stories of labyrinth-like passages.
+A short walk from the parking lot on a paved trail takes you to Kids Castle, a huge wooden play structure with several stories of labyrinth-like passages.

-There is a path around the perimeter of the inside that is tallest and best for adults.
+There is a path around the perimeter of the inside that is tallest and best for older children.
 Further in, there are chutes that even a 3-year-old would need to crouch down to enter.
 Throughout, there is themed artwork to look at on the interior and exterior of the Castle.

-Things to Remember:
+Things to Remember

-3. Since it’s easy to get lost within the structure, prepare your child beforehand with where to meet you if you get separated.
+- Since it’s easy to get lost within the structure, prepare your child beforehand with where to meet you if you get separated.